joescii/lift-ng/README.md

 * [Scala 2.9.1-1](https://liftmodules.ci.cloudbees.com/job/lift-ng/ws/target/scala-2.9.1-1/api/index.html#package)
 * [Scala 2.9.1](https://liftmodules.ci.cloudbees.com/job/lift-ng/ws/target/scala-2.9.1/api/index.html#package)

+## Community/Support

+Need help?
+Hit us up on the [Lift Google group](https://groups.google.com/forum/#!forum/liftweb).
+We'd love to help you out and hear about what you're building.

 ## Contributing

 As with any open source project, contributions are greatly appreciated.
 If you find an issue or have a feature idea, we'd love to know about it!
 Any of the following will help this effort tremendously.